Particular/docs.particular.net/architecture/consistency.md

 Message deduplication is the easiest way to detect if a message has been processed already.
 Every message that has been processed so far is stored.
 When a new message comes in, it is compared to the set of already processed messages (usually by comparing their unique identifiers).
 If the message is identical to one of the stored messages, it is a duplicate and is not processed again.

 One advantage of this approach is its simplicity.
 However, it has downsides.
-As every message needs to be stored and searched for, which can reduce message throughput.
+Every message needs to be stored and searched for, which can reduce message throughput.
 Deduplication storage is not infinite, limiting the deduplication guarantees of this approach to the provided storage capacity.
 Identifiers for deduplication typically operate on technical IDs (e.g. message ID), which means this approach does not work for duplicate message _content_.

 Note: Implementing message deduplication is risky and error-prone.
 Small mistakes can lead to unintended behavior or message loss.
 The [NServiceBus Outbox feature](/nservicebus/outbox/) implements message deduplication and is thoroughly tested and well-documented.

 ### Side effect checks

 Message deduplication assumes a generic deduplication mechanism that works for all incoming messages, regardless of the specific message content.
 When this is not possible, duplicate message processing can be avoided by checking for expected side effects.
 These side effects are only known for a specific message type and its related business logic.
 For example, when `TheFireIsHot` flag is set to true, then there is no need to `TurnOnTheFire`.
-This approach is less reusable and requires in-depth understanding of the business logic to deal with duplicate messages.
+This approach is less reusable and requires an in-depth understanding of the business logic to deal with duplicate messages.

 Additional metadata may be stored to enable side effect checks.
-For example, a message timestamp or an unique identifier (provided by the author of a message) is attached to a database record that is stored while processing that message.
+For example, a message timestamp or a unique identifier (provided by the author of a message) is attached to a database record that is stored while processing that message.

 ## Best practices

 ### Break business logic into smaller steps

-Business logic triggered by incoming messages may coordinate actions and state across multiple resources such as databases and web APIs.
-Any interaction with any resource may fail for various expected and unexpected reasons, causing the whole process to be repeated again.
+Business logic triggered by incoming messages may coordinate actions and states across multiple resources such as databases and web APIs.
+Any interaction with any resource may fail for various expected and unexpected reasons, causing the whole process to be repeated.
 By breaking workflows into smaller steps that each involve only interacting with a message queue and one other resource, the impact of a failure inside the workflow can be greatly reduced, making idempotency patterns easier to apply.

 [**Blog: Autosave for business processes →**](https://particular.net/blog/autosave-for-your-business)